Machine learning with persistent homology and chemical word embeddings improves prediction accuracy and interpretability in metal-organic frameworks: Interpretability

-We extracted the representative cycles from the high gas adsorption MOFs from different databases.
-Four examples, including both 1D topology (channels) and 2D topology (voids), appear in Figure~\ref{fig:rep-cycles}.
-One notable trend is that the loop in Figure~\ref{fig:rep-cycles}(c) is present in many of the materials in the hMOF dataset that have high CO$_{2}$ adsorption at low pressure.
-Similarly, the void size seen in Figure~\ref{fig:rep-cycles}(a) is present in many of the MOFs with high \COO adsorption.
+} We extracted the representative cycles from the high gas adsorption MOFs from different databases.
+Two examples, including both 1D topology (channels) and 2D topology (voids), appear in Figure~\ref{fig:rep-cycles}.
+One notable trend is that the loop in Figure~\ref{fig:rep-cycles}(a) is present in many of the materials in the hMOF dataset that have high CO$_{2}$ adsorption at low pressure.
+Similarly, the void size seen in Figure~\ref{fig:rep-cycles}(b) is present in many of the MOFs with high Henry's coefficients for \COO adsorption.

+We expand on the latter by showing, as an example, in Figure~\ref{fig:co2-cycles} the extracted voids that appear in a number of the top MOFs with a high \COO Henry's coefficient.
+As noted in \cite{martin2012similarity}, the process of identifying the void structure that appears in top performing MOFs can be extremely time--consuming via manually detected features.
+Thus, we hope that our approach will allow for further study in pinpointing the channel and void shapes and bonding structures that correlate best to important material's properties, thereby encouraging the targeted design of structures to maximize desirable properties.